-Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder.

-- (ii) (a) The inventory has been physically verified by the management during the year.
+- (e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) The inventory has been physically verified by the management during the year.
 In our opinion, the frequency of such verification is reasonable and procedures and coverage as followed by management were appropriate.
-No discrepancies were noticed on verification between the physical stocks and the book records that were more than 10% in the aggregate of each class of inventory. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been sanctioned any working capital limits in excess of five crore rupees in aggregate from banks and financial institutions on the basis of security of current assets at any point of time of the year.
-Accordingly, clause 3(ii)(b) of the Order is not applicable to the Company. - (iii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any investments, provided guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, limited liability partnerships or any other parties during the year.
-Accordingly, provisions of clauses 3(iii)(a) to 3(iii)(f) of the Order are not applicable to the Company. - (iv) According to the information and explanations given to us and on the basis of our examination of records of the Company, the Company has neither made any investments nor has it given loans or provided guarantee or security and therefore the relevant provisions of Sections 185 and 186 of the Companies Act, 2013 ("the Act") are not applicable to the Company.
-Accordingly, clause 3(iv) of the Order is not applicable. - (v) The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
+No discrepancies were noticed on verification between the physical stocks and the book records that were more than 10% in the aggregate of each class of inventory. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has been sanctioned working capital limits in excess of five crore rupees, in aggregate, from bank on the basis of security of current assets.
+As informed to us and as per the terms of sanction letter of such limits, there is no requirement on the Company to submit quarterly returns or statements with such bank. - (iii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any investments, provided guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, limited liability partnerships or any other parties during the year.
+Accordingly, provisions of clauses 3(iii)(a) to 3(iii)(f) of the Order are not applicable to the Company. - (iv) According to the information and explanations given to us and on the basis of our examination of records of the Company, the Company has neither made any investments nor has it given loans or provided guarantee or security as specified under Section 185 of the Companies Act, 2013 ("the Act").
+According to the information and explanations given to us, the provisions of Section 186 (except for sub-section (1) of the Section 186) of the Act are not applicable to the Company since the Company is engaged in the business of providing infrastructural facilities. - (v) The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
 Accordingly, clause 3(v) of the Order is not applicable. - (vi) According to the information and explanations given to us, the Central Government has not prescribed the maintenance of cost records under Section 148(1) of the Act for the services rendered by the Company.
 Accordingly, clause 3(vi) of the Order is not applicable. - (vii) (a) The Company does not have liability in respect of Service tax, Duty of excise and Sales tax during the year since effective 1 July 2017, these statutory dues has been subsumed into GST.

-According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Goods and Services Tax, Value Added Tax, Provident Fund, Employees State Insurance, Income-Tax, Cess or other statutory dues have generally been regularly deposited with the appropriate authorities, though there have been slight delays in few cases of Income-Tax and Value Added Tax.
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion, the undisputed statutory dues including Goods and Service Tax, Value Added Tax, Provident Fund, Employees State Insurance, Income-Tax, Cess or other statutory dues have generally been regularly deposited by the Company with the appropriate authorities, though there has been a slight delay in one case of deposit of Goods and Service Tax, Value Added Tax and Labour Welfare Fund.

-As explained to us, the Company did not have any dues on account of Duty of Customs.
+As explained to us, the Company did not have any dues on account of Duty of Customs during the year.